 We recently replaced the oblong toilet seat in our master bathroom with a wood, no-slam toilet seat for around $35.
-It has made a huge difference, especially during those middle of the night or early morning bathroom visits when, before, we would accidentally drop the toilet seat lid and it would make the loudest sound ever!
+It has made a huge difference, especially during those middle of the night bathroom visits.
+Before we would accidentally drop the toilet seat lid and it would make the loudest sound ever!
 We will be replacing the circle toilet seat in the guest bathroom this weekend.

 Toilet seats are very easy to replace.
 Just follow the instructions on the box to remove the old seat and add the new one.

 Since we are already talking about changing out toilet seats, how about switching out other small and basic fixtures?
 Sometimes towel rods and toilet paper holders in rental properties are old, mismatchy, or, let’s be honest, some landlords go too cheap and simply slap a dowel rod up on the wall where a missing towel rod should have been.